Thursday, April 23, 2020

 They wake up the next morning a little after seven and they need to hurry because Daniel's interview is at eight.
 This dude spent the night outside, is wearing the same outfit he wore yesterday, and hasn't taken a shower in god knows how long.
 You know he reeks.
 And he's going to an important interview that will determine his future.
 So get this...it turns out his interview is with Jeremy Martinez.
 Why is an immigration lawyer giving an interview with a kid who wants to attend Dartmouth?
 Why is the interview being held at this place?
 I really have no idea.
 I mean, it will be for the sake of the story because Natasha will barge in later, wanting to know if her family can stay and they (Daniel and Natasha) will just stare at each other and take it as another sign that they're meant to be together.
 But yeah, it makes no sense the same guy who is giving Natasha legal advice is also a Dartmouth rep. Unfortunately he tells Natasha that her family is unable to stay and of course this makes her upset.
 She puts the blame on Daniel telling him, "You promised this wasn't going to happen."
 Yeah, he did say that to her.
 Pretty stupid thing to say.

 It's only now that Natasha realizes that she should probably call her parents to tell therm she's okay and on her way home.
 She hasn't been in touch with them since yesterday; maybe right before they went to Roosevelt Island, I can't exactly remember the last time we saw her contact them.
 She must have turned off her phone because surely her parents have been trying to get in touch with her.
 She brings Daniel with her and naturally her parents are upset with her.
 Daniel tries to intervene and tell them it's his fault, but her dad shuts it down.
-Yeah, I'd be pretty annoyed if my kid were out all night when they were supposed to be home packing and then have the gall to bring some random kid home with them and call them their "guest".
+Yeah, I'd be pretty annoyed if my kid was out all night when they were supposed to be home packing and then have the gall to bring some random kid home with them and call them their "guest".

-Earlier in the movie when Daniel was telling Natasha about the experiment scientists did with couples that she called "ridiculous", after they had asked and answered their questions, they were supposed to stare into each other's eyes for four minutes so thats what they do outside the airport.
+Earlier in the movie when Daniel was telling Natasha about the experiment scientists did with couples that she called "ridiculous", after they had asked and answered their questions, they were supposed to stare into each other's eyes for four minutes so that's what they do outside the airport.
 (Guess Natasha's parents were cool that he tagged along!)
-If I saw two people outside an airport holding hands and staring into each other eyes without saying anything, I would probably roll my own eyes.
+If I saw two people outside an airport holding hands and staring into each other's eyes without saying anything, I would probably roll my own eyes.
 Thankfully we don't have to see the full four minutes.
 Instead we see flash forwards of what their lives actually turn out to be: Natasha looks to be an astronomy teacher (I thought she wanted to be a data scientist?) and Daniel is a poet.
 At the end of the four minutes she tells Daniel that she loves him and he tells her that the experiment worked.
 Well, it did and it didn't.

 The movie fast forwards five years later and we see Natasha back at Caffe Reggio listening to live music.
 She is meeting Mr. Martinez there and we learn her student visa came through for her to attend grad school at Berekely where she will be flying out the next day.
 She asks Martinez if she remembers Daniel Bae and if he knows any way of contacting him because she can't find him online and it's almost like he vanished.
 Okay.
 Hold the phone.
-In what world, in this century, in this year would a twenty-something not have some form of social media?
-It would be odd for even a thirty, forty, of even fifty something not to have some kind of social media or email address.
+In what world, in this century, in this year, would a twenty-something not have some form of social media?
+It would be odd for a thirty, forty, of even fifty something not to have some kind of social media or email address.
 I call total BS on this.
 I can't remember exactly how this happened in the book, because they do lose touch with each other after Natasha goes to Jamaica.
 If the two young girls from Beaches in the late '50s can keep a correspondence with each other, then there's no excuse two teens from the twenty-teens can't stay in touch with each other!

 Well, wouldn't you know, when Natasha is about to leave, we see Daniel, who works at the cafe, take off his apron (I guess he was on his break when Natasha ordered?) and tell the audience he's going to read a poem about the sun.
 The very first poem ever written about the sun, apparently!
 Natasha turns around and they see each other and smile at each other, then kiss, which is super weird.
 If I haven't seen somebody in five years who I only spent one day with, I certainly wouldn't just start making out with them.
 I guess neither of them are in relationships at that moment.
-Natasha tells him she only has one day and he relies he only needs one day.
+Natasha tells him she only has one day and he replies he only needs one day.
 We never hear his poem about the sun.
 In the book, ten year passes and they're both on the same airplane and there's no reunion kiss.

 If you've read the book, you might enjoy the movie, but just know the book is much better.